Q-Switched Alexandrite Laser

 What to Expect During Treatment?

 During treatment, your California Skin Institute provider will guide the Q-Switched Alexandrite laser along the pattern of your tattoo and deliver bursts of energy that will break down the pigment.
-Typically, each treatment session passes once across the entire tattoo, to ensure a uniform result.
+Typically, each treatment session passes once across the entire tattoo, to produce a more uniform outcome.*

-Once the session is over, your body will need several weeks to remove the small ink particles, until the treatment can be repeated again.
+Once the session is over, your body will need time to remove the small ink particles, until the treatment can be repeated again.

-Depending on the size of the tattoo and the types of ink that were used to create it, a typical patient will need 3 – 10+ sessions for best results.
+Depending on the size of the tattoo and the types of ink that were used to create it, a typical patient will need multiple sessions for best outcomes.*

 Q-Switched Alexandrite Laser Side Effects